Iron-chest/CODSOFT/AI_PROJECTS/2.TIC_TAC_TOE_AI/README.md

 - Learn to implement the Minimax algorithm for decision-making.
 - Practice Python programming through a fun project.

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue for bug fixes, improvements, or new features.

 ## Acknowledgments
 - This project was inspired by the desire to understand and implement game theory principles.